Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 23 Desember 2025 20.43.45 UTC
+- WIB: Selasa, 23 Desember 2025 21.33.24 UTC
-- WITA: Selasa, 23 Desember 2025 21.43.45 UTC
+- WITA: Selasa, 23 Desember 2025 22.33.24 UTC
-- WIT: Selasa, 23 Desember 2025 22.43.45 UTC
+- WIT: Selasa, 23 Desember 2025 23.33.24 UTC

 Kutipan Inspiratif:
-"I am enough of an artist to draw freely upon my imagination.
-Imagination is more important than knowledge.
-Knowledge is limited.
-Imagination encircles the world."
+"Tragedy is when I cut my finger.
+Comedy is when you fall into an open sewer and die."

-Kategori: inspirational
+Kategori: funny